suzannebellue/starter-hugo-academic/content/research/2021-neighborhood/index.markdown

 I develop a quantitative spatial model of parental decisions in which I incorporate the novel mechanism.
-Segregation --a form of spatial sorting partly based of ability shock-- generates information frictions that systematically distort parents' subjective beliefs and behavior.
+Segregation --a form of spatial sorting partly based of ability shock-- generates information frictions that systematically distort parents' subjective beliefs and behaviors.

 Using several United States representative datasets, I calibrate the model to the average commuting zone in the country.
 The calibrated model matches targeted and non-targeted parental behaviors and generates an endogenous distribution of subjective beliefs.